 CRP stands for C-reactive protein.
 The liver produces it in response to inflammation.
-It is also known by various other names such as high-sensitivity C-reactive protein (hs-CRP) and ultra-sensitive C-reactive protein (us-CRP).
-The level of CRP increases in the blood due to various reasons that can be cancer or an infection, etc.
+It is also known by various other names, such as high-sensitivity C-reactive protein (hs-CRP) and ultra-sensitive C-reactive protein (us-CRP).
+The level of CRP increases in the blood due to various reasons, which can be cancer or an infection, etc.

 A c-reactive test is performed to measure the level of C - reactive protein in the blood.
 This test is used to find medical conditions that cause inflammation.
 Some of the condition that leads to inflammation are listed below: